 Even though each of the C-CHIP's has created their own application, they were all modeled after the joint Medi-Cal/Healthy Families application hence the C-CHIP applications contain the same questions and have the same look and feel.
 As a result, the State's Single Point of Entry processing center will have the necessary information to make an eligibility determination.
-Once a child is determined Healthy Families eligible, the applicant will be contacted for a health plan selection.
+Once a child is determined Healthy Families eligible, the applicant will be contacted for a health plan selection and first month's premium payment.